 It seemed like any other partner event focused on ITIL 4.
 There was the usual buzz of anticipation as more than 70 delegates filled the conference hall, eager to hear how ITIL 4 would help solve a growing demand to “make IT service management (ITSM) more agile.”
 At the same time, delegates recognized the need to “demonstrate the relevance of ITSM,” and more particularly ITIL, which is seen as getting in the way of agility!
 However, it wasn’t just ITIL 4 on the agenda, DevOps was also one of the key event themes.
+And I was reminded of the importance of the ABC of ICT.

 It all started well.
 Little did I realize the shock that was to follow…